neponn/ring-tile-card/README.md

 If something is broken or you have an idea about how to make `ring-tile` card better, create a bug report or feature request [issue](https://github.com/neponn/ring-tile-card/issues).
 Even better, fork and create a pull request!

-If you'd like to say thanks, I love coffee...

 <a href="https://www.buymeacoffee.com/neponn" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-blue.png" alt="Buy Me A Coffee" height="41" width="174"></a>